mikeboiko/nvim-flow

 Recording demo GIFs (VHS)

-This repo includes a VHS tape at vhs/nvim-flow-demo.tape that records a demo using ~/demo/test.py and ~/demo/.flow.yml.
+This repo includes a VHS tape at vhs/nvim-flow-demo.tape that records a demo using ./vhs/demo.py and .flow.yml.

 The demo shows:

-1. :FlowRun — execute the command in a terminal split
+1. :FlowRun — execute the command in the configured split output mode

 2. Set a breakpoint with <space>db, then :FlowDebug (nvim-dap)